 How much does it cost?

 Tuition for a single course is $600; for each additional course, tuition is $400.
-The special programs on Wednesday nights, including the event with Justice Ginsberg, and course materials are included at no additional cost.
+The special programs on Wednesday evenings, including the event with Justice Ginsburg, and course materials are included at no additional cost.

 Am I guaranteed the class I want?

 Space permitting, yes — but enrollment is rolling, so those interested in a specific course are encouraged to register as soon as possible.
 Participants will be asked to rank order their course preferences, and we expect nearly all participants to have the opportunity to enroll in their top choice(s).
 Your space in a specific course is not guaranteed until we have received your tuition payment.

 Can I get credit?